prakash-chakraborty/Hacktoberfest/README.md

 ![Open Source Love](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)  ![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg?style=popout-square)

-Don't worry every Expert was once a beginner and to become one I am here to help you.

 ## Your First Pull Request - Hacktoberfest 2018
 I created this project in the spirit of hacktoberfest so that you can do a very simple pull request and in the process you learn how to contribute to a project :smiley: